Ethnic conflict: Federalism

 The theory of implementing federalism in order to curtail ethnic conflict assumes that self-governance reduces "demands for sovereignty".
 Hechter argues that some goods such as language of education and bureaucracy must be provided as local goods, instead of statewide, in order to satisfy more people and ethnic groups.
 Some political scientists such as Stroschein contend that ethnofederalism, or federalism determined along ethnic lines, is "asymmetric" as opposed to the equal devolution of power found in non-ethnic federal states, such as the United States.
 In this sense, special privileges are granted to specific minority groups as concessions and incentives to end violence or mute conflict.

 The Soviet Union divided its structure into ethnic federal states termed Union Republics.
 Each Union Republic was named after a titular ethnic group who inhabited the area as a way to Sovietize nationalist sentiments during the 1920s.
 Brubaker asserts that these titular republics were formed in order to absorb any potential elite led nationalist movements against the Soviet center by incentivizing elite loyalty through advancement in the Soviet political structure.

 Thus, federalism provides some self-governance for local matters in order to satisfy some of the grievances which might cause ethnic conflict among the masses.
 Moreover, federalism brings in the elites and ethnic entrepreneurs into the central power structure; this prevents a resurgence of top-down ethnic conflict.

-Nevertheless, after the fall of the USSR many critiques of federalism as an institution to resolve ethnic conflict emerged.
+Nevertheless, after the dissolution of the Soviet Union many critiques of federalism as an institution to resolve ethnic conflict emerged.
 The devolution of power away from the central state can weaken ties to the central state.
-Moreover, the parallel institutions created to serve a particular nation or ethnic group might provide significant resources for Secession from the central state.
+Moreover, the parallel institutions created to serve a particular nation or ethnic group might provide significant resources for secession from the central state.
 As most states are unwilling to give up an integral portion of their territory, secessionist movements may trigger violence.

 Furthermore, some competing elite political players may not be in power; they would remain unincorporated into the central system.
 These competing elites can gain access through federal structures and their resources to solidify their political power in the structure.
 According to V.P.
 Gagnon this was the case in the former Yugoslavia and its disintegration into its ethnic federal states.
 Ethnic entrepreneurs were able to take control of the institutionally allocated resources to wage war on other ethnic groups.